About

 I believe the best therapists are well-rounded and possess a variety of personal and work experience outside the field of psychotherapy.

-My recent work history includes a number of years in marketing, sales, and business operations mostly in the field of fine dining.
-I also spent several years working in the social service sector here in Seattle.
-In addition to private practice, I worked for a year with the adult population at Sound Mental Health, one of the state’s largest community mental health organizations.
+Prior to, and during the early days of my private practice, I worked for a year with the adult population at Sound Mental Health, one of the state’s largest community mental health organizations.

 Over the years I have engaged in my own personal therapy for a variety of issues and have experienced an array of therapeutic styles.
 As a result, I have an understanding of how it feels to be “on the other side of the couch,” so to speak.